Shippable/docs/sources/platform/workflow/job/runsh.md

         - *template-script-3
 ```

+There might be some cases where you need to use some common templates in more than one projects.
+In this case, instead of defining these templates in each of the projects you can rather keep them in some **public** repo and then mention their raw file path in `shippable.templates.yml` under `externalReferences` section, and then use templates defined in this file in your jobs.

-* You can also import external template files defined in some other **public** repo using its raw file path, and then use templates defined in this file in your jobs by mentioning these external urls in your `shippable.templates.yml` under `externalReferences` section.
-Below is an example showing how you can use templates from an external file in your jobs.
+Below is an example showing how you can import external templates files and use the templates defined in those files in your jobs.

 * external template file `template1.yml`